 Real Engineering Under Real Conditions

+This is a two-unit course, over the course of two semesters.
 Over the course of one year, USC students in Los Angeles and refugees in host nations will form a task-force to seek at least four life-saving or life-improving innovations aimed at the most vulnerable and hardest-to-reach people impacted by the refugee crisis.

 These innovations will involve a connection to the private sector and input from affected communities in order to provide, supply, or locally generate solutions such as safe drinking water and sanitation, energy, life-saving information, or health supplies and services to help refugees living in camps and in squats.